TwigCoder/starship-programming-language/README.md

 Welcome!
 This is a custom programming language designed for space-themed computation and data manipulation, featuring a unique syntax that combines readability with operability.

-PLay around with the language [here](https://starship.streamlit.app).
+Play around with the language [here](https://starship.streamlit.app).

 Note: This project was inspired by the Muffin Programming Language.